 Learn more about the Pick Up Put Down Method to help get your baby to sleep.
 See how to successfully execute Pick Up Put Down and if it’s right for your family!

-It is considered one of the more “gentle” sleep training techniques, because it has a lot of parental involvement and doesn’t include separation from parent and child as compared to other sleep training methods.
+It is considered one of the more “gentle” sleep training techniques, because it has a lot of parental involvement and doesn’t include separation from parent and child as compared to other sleep training methods such as the Ferber Method.

 Let’s dive into learning more about the Pick Up Put Down method and see if it’s right for your baby!